-Finding a job was not easy for a woman physicist, but Ajzenberg was fortunate in getting a one-year position at Smith College in Northampton, Massachusetts and also began to research cancer by commuting between Smith and the Van de Graff laboratory of the Massachusetts Institute of Technology in Cambridge.
+Finding a job was not easy for a woman physicist, but Ajzenberg was fortunate in getting a one-year position at Smith College in Northampton, Massachusetts, and also began her research career by commuting between Smith and the Van de Graff laboratory of the Massachusetts Institute of Technology in Cambridge.
 Most important, she began to collaborate with Thomas Lauritsen of the California Institute of Technology (Caltech).
 Together, beginning in 1951, they produced an invaluable annual compilation, Energy Levels of Light Nuclei, which for several decades appeared in a number of professional journals, primarily in Nuclear Physics.
 These annual reviews, which presented the best of the year’s research on their topic, have been referred to as “the nuclear scientists’ bible.”
-By 1994 Ajzenstadt had published some twenty-six of these papers, totalling approximately five thousand pages.
+By 1994, Ajzenberg had published some twenty-six of these papers, totaling approximately five thousand pages.

 Searching for permanent work, Ajzenberg applied for a position as assistant professor at Boston University, hoping to set up a small nuclear group there while continuing to work at MIT as a visiting scientist.
 Hired by the chairman of the department, she was infuriated when the dean of the university cut the already agreed-upon salary by fifteen percent on learning that the new faculty member was a woman.
 She refused the offer and eventually the dean relented, but she had now learned from experience the sexist nature of American university life in the 1950s.
 She stayed at Boston University from 1953 to 1957.